CasperKristiansson/pydantic-fixturegen/docs/install.md

 - `hypothesis` enables property-based extras in the cookbook.
 - `watch` adds filesystem watching via `watchfiles`.
 - `fastapi` pulls in FastAPI + Uvicorn so you can use `pfg fastapi smoke` and `pfg fastapi serve`.
+- `polyfactory` installs Polyfactory so model discovery can delegate to existing factories and `pfg gen polyfactory` runs immediately.
 - `openapi` bundles `datamodel-code-generator` + `PyYAML` so you can ingest JSON Schema/OpenAPI documents directly in `pfg`.
 - `all` bundles runtime extras; `all-dev` adds Ruff, mypy, pytest, and pytest-cov.